Several constructions of optimal LCD codes over small finite fields: Several methods for constructing LCD codes

 \begin{theorem} Any ternary Euclidean (resp. quaternary Hermitian) LCD $[n,k]$ code is obtained from some ternary Euclidean (resp. quaternary Hermitian) LCD $[n,k-1]$ code by the construction of Theorem \ref{Methods-2}. \end{theorem}

-\begin{proof} From \cite[Propsition 4]{34-LCD}, we know that any ternary (resp. quaternary Hermitian) LCD $[n,k]$ code contains an LCD $[n,k-1]$ subcode.
+\begin{proof} According to \cite[Propsition 4]{34-LCD}, we know that any ternary LCD $[n,k]$ code contains a ternary LCD $[n,k-1]$ subcode and any quaternary Hermitian LCD $[n,k]$ code contains a quaternary Hermitian LCD $[n,k-1]$ subcode.
 The rest of the proof is similar to that of Theorem \ref{up-2}, so we omit it here. \end{proof}